-- dinner rolls - super easy to make (so soft!), perfect for family dinners.
+- vegan dinner rolls - super easy to make (so soft!), perfect for family dinners.

 - apple galette - super easy and incredible holiday dessert with flaky puff pastry.

-- ultra crunchy Brussel sprouts salad - with pistachios and pomegranates.
+- Brussels sprout salad - with ramen noodles, pistachios and pomegranates.

 Did you make this crispy smashed potatoes vegan recipe?
 I'd love to see it!